Fadhli Sultanate: Geography

-Their possessions lied to the north-east of that Aden, and extended for a hundred miles along the coast from the eastern limits of the Ahdali near Imad to the western, boundary of the Aulaqi at Maqatin.
+Their possessions lied to the north-east of Aden, and extended for a hundred miles along the coast from the eastern limits of Aden to the western boundary of the Aulaqi at Maqatin.

 History

 An engagement was concluded between the British Government and the Fadhli in July 1839, after the capture of Aden.
 The Fadhli Sultanate was one of the original "Nine Cantons" that signed protection agreements with Great Britain in the early 20th century and became part of the British Aden Protectorate.

 The Sultan of Lahej for many years paid annual subsidies to the neighbouring tribes, including the Fadhli, through whose territory the trade of the country passed, and these payments were at first continued by the British Government on condition of the Chiefs remaining in friendly alliance.
 Owing, however, to the weakness of the character of Sultan Ali bin Muhsin of Lahej, through whom it was the early policy of the British Agent to transact all business with the Arabs of the country round Aden, the neighbouring tribes ventured for some years to perpetrate a series of atrocities upon individual British officers and others, which the Sultan was quite unable to prevent or punish.

 His efforts, indeed, to procure compliance with the demands of the British Government for satisfaction for these outrages brought on him the hostility of his rivals, the Fadhli tribe, who had sheltered some of the murderers, and who endeavoured to stir up the neighbouring tribes to hostilities with the British.
-The stipend of the Fadhli Chief, which had been assigned to him by the engagement of 1839, was stopped till lie should expel the criminals who had taken refuge with him.
-This he did and, on the restoration of his stipend, he voluntarily signed an Agreement to protect the loads from Aden through his territory.
-But the inability of the Sultan of Lahej to prevent or punish crimes committed by the adjacent tribes necessitated a change in policy and the commencement of intercourse with their Chiefs direct, instead of through the Sultan as medium.
+The stipend of the Fadhli Chief, which had been assigned to him by the engagement of 1839, was stopped till he should expel the criminals who had taken refuge with him.
+This he did and, on the restoration of his stipend, he voluntarily signed an Agreement to protect the goods from Aden through his territory.
+But the inability of the Sultan of Lahej to prevent or punish crimes committed by the adjacent tribes necessitated a change in policy and the commencement of intercourse with their Chiefs directly, instead of through the Sultan as medium.